lsousadev/tech-blog/_posts/2022-07-17-azure-app-services-architecture.md

       7. registers with Data Role to receive change notifications to website config.
       8. sets up rest of state in machine needed to run the site (VNet and MSI integration, cert installation, local cache hydration, etc), based on site config.
     - From **site-specific HTTP request queue**, triggering DWAS to:
-      1. spin up and initializes a Worker Process (a `w3wp.exe`) for the site.
+      1. spin up and initializes a sandboxed Worker Process (a `w3wp.exe`) for the site.
       2. create a sandbox by virtualizing `D:\home` which points to the site's root directory and only allows access to that SMB path.
+          - SANDBOX
     - From **DataRole** (outside of Web Worker) to change site configuration.
 DWAS:
       1. receives a notification from DataRole by long-polling for it.
       2. fetches new `StartSiteContext` from DataRole and compares with previous version.